-- Pool collective expertise;
+Pool collective expertise;

-- Expose players to diverse opinions and options;
+Expose players to diverse opinions and options;

-- Include competition and interaction in policy analysis;
+Foster competition and interaction in policy analysis;

-- Promote international understanding among policy makers.
+Promote understanding and communication among policy makers.

 A strict policy of non-attribution applies to all players’ remarks and comments during a simulation exercise.
 Adherence to this policy promotes an environment conducive to candid discussion, and fosters the presentation of innovative solutions to complex problems.